If certain time inputs were provided, what level of decision coverage would be achieved?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-To understand why achieving 83% or 5 out of 6 levels of decision coverage is the correct answer, it is important to grasp the concept of decision coverage itself.
-Decision coverage measures whether each decision point in the code has been evaluated to both true and false at least once during testing.
+To determine the level of decision coverage achieved, it's essential to understand what decision coverage represents in software testing.
+Decision coverage measures whether each decision point has been evaluated to both true and false outcomes at least once during testing.

 Subscribe